Tarun-23113/Customer_Churn_Prediction/README.md

 # 🚀 Customer Churn Prediction – End-to-End ML System

-An end-to-end machine learning application that predicts customer churn for a Brazilian e-commerce platform using transactional data.
+An end-to-end machine learning application that predicts customer churn for a e-commerce platform using transactional data.
 The project covers the complete ML lifecycle: data preprocessing, feature engineering, model training and evaluation under class imbalance, and deployment using a FastAPI backend with a Streamlit frontend for real-time inference and insights.

 ---